 In 1962 Carmen Bertazon, a mason, Angelo Munafo, a lawyer and Marion Sperandio, a builder, joined forces to create CAM Construction.
 Angelo Munafo (the “A” in CAM) became the president of the firm and continued to lead the firm for almost 40 years until his passing.
 Marc Munafo succeeded his dad as president and has been leading CAM ever since.

-The first ten years concentrated mainly on construction management projects, including nearly 1,000 low-rise apartments, as well as additions and renovations to schools throughout the State of Maryland.
+The first ten years concentrated mainly on construction management projects, including nearly 1,000 garden-style apartments, as well as additions and renovations to schools throughout the State of Maryland.

 CAM moved operations in the early 1970’s from a small office on 25th Street in Baltimore to Hunt Valley, Maryland.

-During that period CAM was expanding and specializing in Education, Manufacturing, Courthouse and Prison Facility construction for the State of Maryland, in addition to some highly complex and challenging private work including BGE’s Operations Control Center, Loyola College’s DeChiaro Student Center, Martin’s West Banquet Facility, and several projects at H & S Bakery.
+During that period CAM was expanding and specializing in Education, Manufacturing, Courthouse and Prison Facility construction for the State of Maryland, in addition to some highly complex and challenging private work including BGE’s Operations Control Center, Loyola College’s DeChiaro Student Center, Martin’s West Banquet Facility, and several projects at H&S Bakery for the Paterakis family.

 In the 1980’s, CAM’s project range had escalated to $10-$15 million/per project.
 CAM undertook the restoration and addition to the former Polytechnic Institute, for the Administrative Headquarters of Baltimore City Public Schools.
 CAM fully funded this project and also provided an innovative lease to buy-back scenario.
-CAM constructed the Baltimore County Detention center which among its many innovations included: psychologically sensitive paint colors to create a calming environment, computer controlled detention hardware, membrane roofing, and solar heating which also happened to create a shaded and secure recreation area.
-This detention center was considered the most modern facility of it’s kind in the entire United States, and was featured on the national evening news.
+CAM also completed the prestigious and historically-accurate (Georgian style) Annapolis Data Center, which serves as the central offices for the Comptroller of Maryland to this day.
+Additionally, CAM constructed the Baltimore County Detention Center which among its many innovations included: psychologically sensitive paint colors to create a calming environment, computer controlled detention hardware, membrane roofing, and solar heating which also happened to create a shaded and secure recreation area.
+This detention center was considered the most modern facility of its kind in the entire United States, and was featured on the national evening news.

-After seventeen years, CAM outgrew the Hunt Valley location and in 1990, built its own 3-story office building in Timonium, where we continued to flourish completing several university projects for the University of Maryland, Anne Arundel Community College, Howard Community College and Morgan State University while continuing to construct and renovate primary schools throughout Maryland.
+After seventeen years, CAM outgrew the Hunt Valley location and in 1990, built its own 3-story office building in Timonium, where we continued to flourish completing several higher education projects for the University of Maryland, Anne Arundel Community College, Howard Community College, and Morgan State University while continuing to construct and renovate primary schools throughout Maryland.

-These past 20 years have continued to focus on education based projects, with a large increase in senior living, non-profit, office, & correctional projects.
+These past 20 years have continued to focus on education-based projects, with a large increase in senior living, non-profit, office, and multifamily projects.
 CAM maintains it strong commitment to the education market which includes several projects for the Maryland Stadium Authority, Baltimore County Public Schools, Baltimore City Public Schools, Various Charter Schools, Community College of Baltimore County, Morgan State University, and Harford Community College.